How you move through - and eventually beyond a divorce is your choice.

 The mediator is a neutral third party who will help identify each relevant divorce issue and bring options to the table, but will not give legal advice.
 Or tell either of you what to do.

-You and your spouse are both mentally capable of making your own decisions.
+You are both mentally capable of making your own decisions.

 Your mediator will provide you with information you need in order to make the decisions required.
 But you must be of sound mind and have the mental capacity to make them.